canonical/tdx/README.md

 #### 9.1.
 Event log and measurements

-One of the key components remote attestation is the runtime measurement values (stored in RTMRs registers for each TD by the TDX module).
+One of the key components the remote attestation is the runtime measurement.
+The runtime measurement values are stored in the RTMRs registers for each TD by the TDX module.
 During the system boot, each component of the boot process (binary or conf) is measured into a digest.
-This digest value is extended (appended) to the RTMR's current value.
+This digest value is extended to the RTMR's current value.
 The digest of the result value becomes the new value of the RTMR.

 If you want to inspect the event log and RTMR values, you can use the program `tdeventlog` available in the guest.
 And furthermore, to see how the boot chain can impact the contents and the size of the boot event log, please take a look at